 Heart rate variability (HRV) reflects variations between consecutive inter-beat-intervals (RR intervals).
 Both sympathetic and parasympathetic branches of the autonomic nervous system (ANS) are involved in the regulation of heart rate (HR).
 Parasympathetic nervous system (PNS) activity (vagal stimulation) is known to decrease heart rate and increase heart rate variability.
 The sympathetic nervous system (SNS) activity has more or less the opposite effect on heart rate and heart rate variability, i.e. it increases HR and decreases HRV.
-Therefore, HR is lowest and HRV is highest when we are in rest and fully recovered.
-During stressful situations when sympathetic nervous activity is increased, resting heart rate is elevated and and heart rate variability is decreased.
+Therefore, HR is lowest and HRV is highest when we are at rest and fully recovered.
+During stressful situations when sympathetic nervous activity is increased, resting heart rate is elevated and heart rate variability is decreased.

 Parasympathetic nervous system (PNS) index